johnteske/vectorscores/README.md

 ## Advantages over traditional scores
-- easily accessible and widely compatible <!--(desktop computers, mobile devices, public libraries)-->
+- easily accessible and widely compatible
 - reliable use of color
 - use of animation
 - built-in tutorial function